Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

 4. Review the Clock settings

-   - In Clock tab, clk_out1, clk_out2, clk_out3 from **clk_wizard_0** are enabled with id {0,1,2}, frequency {200MHz, 100MHz, 300MHz}.
-   - clk_out1 is the default clock.
+   - In Clock tab, clk_out is the default clock.
 V++ linker will use this clock to connect the kernel if link configuration doesn't specify any clocks.
    - The Proc Sys Reset property is set to the synchronous reset signal associated with each clock.

    ![STEP1](./images/step1/vivado_platform_setup_clock.PNG)